2026 Hamilton, Ontario, municipal election: Ward 2 - Downtown

+Incumbent councillor Cameron Kroetsch was elected in 2022 with 49.25% of the vote.
+He announced his intention to seek re-election in July 2025.
+On 24 May 2026, Kroetsch reaffirmed his intention to run for re-election on Bluesky, indicating he planned to register in early June and had avoided doing so to focus on legislation prior to a 31 August deadline for sitting councillors to submit motions.
+Kroetsch registered for re-election on June 2, 2026.
+His campaign focused on safety improvements downtown, pushing the province to provide better mental health supports, and providing assistance to community groups doing work in the city.

 Local social media personality Daniel Myles announced his intention to seek the Ward 2 council seat on his Instagram page in 2025.
 Myles has found online fame posting videos captured from his home surveillance cameras in Hamilton's Central Neighbourhood.
 Myles falsely claimed that his attempt to prematurely solicit campaign donations through GoFundMe was stopped because of political interference from the incumbent councillor.
 This followed the City of Hamilton's elections office informing him the fundraiser violated election laws.